y-aoub/leboncoin-apify-actor/README.md

 ---

-## ⚠️ Important

-Use responsibly • GDPR compliant • Not affiliated with Leboncoin

----

 ## 🚀 Ready?

 1) Open the "Input" tab → paste your URL(s) → Run
-2) Get your data in "Dataset"
+2) Get your data in "Output"

 Questions?
 See "Issues".